 Medical and pharmaceutical products play a vital role in the health and safety of patients.
 As such, ensuring the quality of each product and its individual components throughout the manufacturing process—from design to final inspection—is essential.
 For this reason, it is vital to partner with an experienced medical/pharmaceutical component manufacturer that emphasizes quality and offers complete part traceability from start to finish.

-At The Rodon Group, we specialize in full-service, turnkey plastic component injection molding solutions.
+At Sterling Healthcare Manufacturing, we specialize in full-service, turnkey plastic component injection molding solutions.
 Our comprehensive part manufacturing capabilities allow customers to maintain oversight over the production of their parts, resulting in greater transparency and accountability.
-Additionally, we maintain ISO certification and employ the use of FDA/medical-grade materials to ensure our injection molded components fully meet the strict specifications and standards of the medical and pharmaceutical industries.
+Additionally, we maintain ISO 9001:2015, our new ISO 13485 and employ the use of FDA/medical-grade materials to ensure our injection molded components fully meet the strict specifications and standards of the medical and pharmaceutical industries.

 The Importance of Plastic Injection Molding in the Medical & Pharmaceutical Industries